Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Empirical examination

-\Cref{fig:FourthRound} demonstrates that all three methods provide, apart from very few outliers, consistent coverage of both expected risk and risk.
-Although \NConservativeZ{} exhibits marginally better average coverage, this advantage comes with a trade-off indicated by the method's name: its CIs are somewhat wider.
-Meanwhile, both the \NBates{} and \NConservativeZ{} methods are considerably more expensive than the \NCorrectedT{} method.
+Between \NCorrectedT{} and \NConservativeZ{}, the latter exhibits marginally better average coverage, although this advantage comes with a trade-off indicated by the method's name: its CIs are somewhat wider.
 Additionally, it should be noted that even though we do not consider non-decomposable measures such as AUC or F1 score in the current work, \NConservativeZ{} and \NCorrectedT{} could theoretically be applied in such a setting, while Nested CV could not.

-Overall, the choice between these three methods should depend on the specific needs of a given analysis, especially the balance between computational efficiency and the desired precision of the CIs.
+Overall, the choice between these methods should depend on the specific needs of a given analysis, especially the balance between computational efficiency and the desired precision of the CIs.

-\begin{rem}[Empirical coverage of risk and expected risk] Within our benchmark study, all CI methods performed very similarly with regards to $\PE$ and $\ePE$, even though a slight difference between the respective coverages was noticeable at times.
+\begin{rem}[Empirical coverage of risk and expected risk] Within our benchmark study, all CI methods performed very similarly with regard to $\PE$ and $\ePE$, even though a slight difference between the respective coverages was noticeable at times.
 In line with the argumentation of \Cref{subchap:TargetOFInference}, an exemplary investigation, see \Cref{app:point_estimates}, of the relationship between different point estimates and (expected) risk indicates that whether $\PE$ or $\ePE$ is estimated more precisely in any given setting depends more on the learner (and DGP) than the specific resampling-based method used.

 Given our empirical results, we believe that the recommended methods may be reliably applied to perform inference on both the risk and expected risk, although further investigation into the differences between these two targets would certainly be valuable. \end{rem}